-It is the policy of the University of Michigan to comply with the Family Education Rights and Privacy Act (FERPA), the Federal law that governs release of and access to student education records.
+University of Michigan complies with the Family Educational Rights and Privacy Act (FERPA), the federal law that governs release of and access to student education records.

-A student is an individual for whom the University maintains education records and who is or has been enrolled in and attended credit bearing courses at the University.
+A student is an individual who is or has been enrolled in and attended credit bearing courses at the University and for whom the University maintains education records.

 - Education records

 Education records include those records which contain information directly related to a student and which are maintained by the University or by a person acting for the University.
-The following are not education records: records kept in the sole possession of the maker, law enforcement records, records relating to individuals employed by the University, records related to treatment provided by a health professional when maintained solely for treatment purposes, records that contain information about an individual after that person is no longer a student, i.e. alumni records.
+The following are not Education Records:

 - Directory information